 After turning my attention to painting, I first experimented with jars of liquid paint, pouring them together over canvases that were flat on the floor.
 I later developed ways of pouring backgrounds to look like landscapes and beaches which I added detail to with brushes like my beach paintings.
 I became a surrealist for several years, combining poured landscapes with visions seen through translucent doors and windows.
 I love the way poured paint takes over and creates layers of textures and surfaces as it runs over more solid applications of paint.
 My work has evolved over time incorporating the technique of pouring paint onto the canvas with pallet and brushwork.
 My work has been influenced by other painters like Helen Frankenthaler, Paul Jenkins, Turner and Van Gogh.

 My paintings have been exhibited at Zorya Gallery in Greenwich and The New Canaan Fine Art Gallery in New Canaan Connecticut, The Fernando Luis Alvarez Gallery of Stamford, Cate Charles Gallery in Stonington, CT, Armand Bolling Fine Art in Jupiter, Florida. and Rosenbaum Contemporary in Boca Raton Florida.
 Sandra Neustadter has been selling my work in White Plains, NY and Delray Beach, Florida for the past decade.
 I am a member of the Greenwich Arts Council, and participate in Art events and shows that they sponsor, and was President of the Loft Artists Association from 2009 to 2013, a non-profit group of professional artists located in Stamford CT.
-I am now a board member of that organization.
+I am now a board member and treasurer of that organization.